+Massinassina Maximum Maximum

-Maximum Maximum Percentage Maximum Investment in Authorized Investment Type Maturity Allowed One Issuer County Pooled Investment Fund None None None
+Authorized Investment Type Maximum Maturity Percentage Allowed Investment in One Issuer

+County Pooled Investment Fund None None None

 Disclosures Relating to Interest Rate Risk: Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.